Dindidin/Dindidin/README.md

 I REALLY hate math..
 I play ukelele, ocarina, and flute, I'm a visual learner,  I've been collecting plastic straws ever since when I was 13 yrs, I have Trichotillomania, I have a mole on my right sclera, and I'm a multishipper

 ## Fandoms I'm currently in
-South Park, Deltarune, Undertale, Genshin Impact, Toy Story, No, I'm Not a Human, Metal Family, Murder Drones, Sky Cotl
+South Park, Deltarune, Undertale, Underverse, Genshin Impact, Toy Story, No, I'm Not a Human, Metal Family, Murder Drones, Sky Cotl

 ## DNI lists.